 - To pass, learners must answer 40/80 questions correctly

 Why study for the AgilePM exams with Good e-Learning?

 Good e-Learning is a world-class online training provider with a diverse portfolio of project management courses.
-We cover a variety of methodologies, including AgilePM, PRINCE2, and MSP.
+We cover a variety of methodologies, including AgilePM, PRINCE2 Agile, and MSP.

 Our AgilePM courses were created with input from highly experienced practitioners.
 Students can enjoy instructor-led videos, interactive resources, practice exams, and more, as well as our free online training resource library.
 Our support team is also fully qualified to answer questions relating to course content, even in the runup to the certification exams.